kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/03-receiving-e-commerce-payments/articles/02-how-do-i-receive-money-from-stripe-with-wise/content.md

+# Receiving e-commerce payments
-# How do I receive money from Stripe with Wise?
+## How do I receive money from Stripe with Wise?
 You can link your Wise account to Stripe to receive money.
 However, it will only work with some account details.

 ### Supported account details